No3Mc/Goodreads-Dataflow-Book-Analytics/Final Submission/README.md

 The first document has an "average_rating" value of '3.98', which is a string instead of a double.
 Similarly, the second document has a "text_reviews_count" value of '28716', which is also a string instead of an integer.

+ To find genres:

+    db.genres.find({ "genres.k": "fiction" }).sort({ "genres.v": -1 }).limit(1)
+    db.genres.find({ "genres.k": "fiction" }).sort({ "genres.v": 1 }).limit(1)

+ The anomaly in this document is the negative value of -87 for the "fiction" genre.
+This means that there are 87 fewer books categorized under the "fiction" genre for this document than there should be.
+This could be due to a mis-categorization of the book or a data entry mistake.